dojo/docs/dojox/dgauges.rst

 ~~~~~~~~~~~~~~~~~~

 The framework provides 2 events:
- - "startEditing" dipatched when an indicator's value change; programmatically or by user interaction.
+ - "startEditing" dispatched when an indicator's value change; programmatically or by user interaction.
- - "endEditing" dipatched when an indicator's value has changed; programmatically or by user interaction.
+ - "endEditing" dispatched when an indicator's value has changed; programmatically or by user interaction.

 .. html ::